Jake Elliott

-Jake Daniel Elliott (born January 21, 1995) is an American football placekicker for the Philadelphia Eagles of the National Football League (NFL).
-He played college football at Memphis.
-He was part of the Eagles' Super Bowl LII championship team against the New England Patriots.
+Jake Daniel Elliott (born January 21, 1995) is an American professional football placekicker for the Philadelphia Eagles of the National Football League (NFL).
+He played college football for the Memphis Tigers and was drafted by the Cincinnati Bengals in the fifth round of the 2017 NFL draft.
+Elliott was part of the Eagles' Super Bowl LII championship team against the New England Patriots.
+He holds the record for longest field goal by a rookie in NFL history (61 yards).
+Elliott was also part of the Eagles' winning team in Super Bowl LIX, converting all four of his field goal attempts, and setting a record for the most accurate performance by a kicker in a Super Bowl in NFL history.